arianitu/setup-my-environment/README.md

 # Running
 - Install Xcode from the app store
-- run xcode-select --install on the command line
+- Run xcode-select --install on the command line
 - Click download as zip on the github sidebar (since you don't have git yet)
 - Then run ./bootstrap.sh and you're good to go!